rslakra/Business/README.md

 ---

 ```
 /
 ├── business-service            # The Business Service
 ├── retail-suite                # An Online retail store.
 ├── vantage-service            # The Vantage Service
+│    ├── README.md
+│    └── /
+├── README.md                   # Instructions and helpful links
+├── robots.txt                  # tells which URLs the search engine crawlers can access on your site
+├── <module>                    # The module service
-    └── README.md
+└── /
 ```